orlicekm/CsharpCourse/Lectures/Lecture06/PITCHME.md

 ---
 ## Facade
-* **Definition:** *Provide a unified interface to a set of interfaces in a subsystem, defines a higher-level interface that makes the subsystem easier to use*
+* **Definition:** *Provides a unified interface to a set of interfaces in a subsystem, defines a higher-level interface that makes the subsystem easier to use*
 * **Frequency of use:** *High*

 +++